 Gaseous substances are much influenced than solids and liquids by pressure.
 When the partial pressure of gas increases, the chance of its solubility is also increased.
 A soda bottle is an example of where CO2 is bottled under high pressure.

-Solids In Liquids
+2. Solubility of Solids In Liquids

 It has been observed that solid solubility depends on the nature of the solute as well as the solvent.
 We often see that substances like sugar, common salt (NaCl), etc readily dissolve in water while substances like naphthalene do not dissolve in water.
 From the various observations and experimental results, it has been seen that only polar solutes tend to dissolve in the polar solvent and non-polar solvents dissolve only non-polar solutes.
 Hence, the nature of the solvent can be seen as one of the prominent factors affecting solubility.
 The above observation led to the statement that like dissolves like, that is polar solvents will dissolve polar solutes and non-polar solvents dissolve non-polar solutes.